skyth3r/Skyth3r.github.io/content/now.md

 I'm currently getting back into going to the gym regularly 🏋🏽‍♂️

+Managing to cycle to work more regularly 🚴🏽‍♂️

-I'm trying to get into running and cycling 🚴‍♀️
+Still trying to get into running  🚴‍♀️

 I've got into hiking over the last year.
 Last month, I hiked up Ben Nevis in Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿